openregister/specification/content/data-model/link.md

 ---
-id: linking
+id: link
-title: Linking
+title: Link
-url: /linking/
+url: /link/
 ---

 The mechanism for linking two elements is the [CURIE datatype](/datatypes/curie/).